 Endoscopic spine surgery is an ultra-minimally invasive technique used to address a variety of spinal conditions.
 It is well suited for removing pressure from spinal nerves caused by disc herniations or bone spurs.
-Traditional surgical techniques involve larger incisions and more muscle damage with associated scar tissue – this translates to longer hospital stays and recovery times.
-On the contrary, endoscopic spine surgery is performed via a sub-centimeter incision through which a narrow camera is inserted.
-This is minimizes disruption of the muscle and other important stabilizing structures, allowing the surgeon to perform the operation safely while viewing the spine on a high-definition monitor.
+Endoscopic spine surgery results in much smaller incisions, less muscle damage and scar tissue, and minimal blood loss.
+Other benefits are shorter hospital stays and recovery times.
+ULTRA Minimally Invasive Spine Surgery is performed via a sub-centimeter incision through which a narrow camera is inserted.
+This minimizes disruption of the muscle and other important stabilizing structures.
+The surgeon is able to view the spine and surgical area while viewing the spine on a high-definition monitor throughout the surgery.
 Patients often experience immediate relief of their sciatica-type symptoms and are comfortably home within hours of surgery.

 Endoscopic spine surgery is best used for removing pressure from nerves.

-Patients are typically released from the hospital with in an hour or two after the procedure.
+Patients are typically out of the hospital an hour or two after completion of the procedure.

 One of the major benefits of endoscopic spine surgery is the rapid recovery time.
 ULTRA Minimally Invasive Spine Surgery addresses the spinal problem without producing the collateral damage inherent to traditional spine surgery.
 As a result, patients typically experience immediate and substantial improvement in their sciatica without the substantial surgical pain associated with more invasive techniques.
 They are comfortably home within hours of surgery, and many require no pain medicine whatsoever.
 Patients do not wear a brace after surgery and are encouraged to resume low impact activities as soon as they are comfortable doing so… even the day of surgery if they feel up to it.
 Most are back at work within days of the procedure.